-It used to be true that “everyone” incorporated in Delaware due to its more favorable terms, but many of these terms simply don’t apply to startups, or the differences don’t exist anymore.
+It used to be true that “everyone” was incorporated in Delaware due to its business-friendly laws, but many of these terms simply don’t apply to startups, or the differences don’t exist anymore.
 Most business professionals now recommend that your first choice should be your home state or the state where your startup resides.

 I live in Arizona, so I’ll use that state as an example.
 If your home state is Arizona, and you plan to do business there, following is a list of five key advantages of incorporating your business in Arizona:

 - The process is simple, including the convenience of geographical proximity.

 - Local attorneys, if required, are more familiar with Arizona laws.

 - Your startup automatically gets an intrastate securities law exemption.